AlvaroNLM/Stockfish_FEN/README.md

 In this project, the code loads a list of FEN (Forsyth–Edwards Notation) strings, evaluates each position using the Stockfish engine, and returns:

-* The evaluation of the position
+* The position evaluation.
-* The best move suggested by Stockfish
+* The best move suggested by Stockfish.

 ## Directory Structure